Alphamoris/FlowerMarket.io/README.md

 📜📜📜The Tech stack for this FlowerMarket.io Project is

-  Frontend : Next js on top React , Typescript , Bootstrap5
+  Frontend : Next js on top of React , Typescript , Bootstrap5

-  Backend : Python , FastAPI , OAuth2 , ORM
+  Backend : Python , FastAPI , OAuth2 , ORM , Postgres

 Steps To setup the project on your local machine :